 - Install MIT certificates on your browser.

-- Once you have access to campus, go to MIT Card Services in Room E17-106 to obtain an ID card.
-You will need this card to enter MIT buildings.
+- Go to MIT Card Services in Room E17-106 to obtain an ID card.

 - Add your emergency contact information to your personal record in WebSIS.